isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 .. figure:: ../uml/radius.*

-Somewhat tangential to lease allocation, and not shown in the diagrams above, is the ``command_processed`` callout, which sends Accounting-Request messagess when a lease command is received.
+Somewhat tangential to lease allocation, and not shown in the diagrams above, is the ``command_processed`` callout, which sends Accounting-Request messages when a lease command is received.

 Differences Between RADIUS Hook Libraries Prior To 2.4.0 and As Of 2.6.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The RADIUS hook library in 2.4.0 and prior versions relied on freeradius-client
+The RADIUS hook library in 2.4.0 and prior versions relied on the FreeRADIUS
-to function.
-Starting with 2.6.0 and onwards, the RADIUS hook library is
+client library to function.
+Starting with 2.6.0 and onwards, the RADIUS hook
-standalone with its own RADIUS client implementation and its own RADIUS
+library is standalone with its own RADIUS client implementation and its own
-dictionary.
+RADIUS dictionary.
 There are differences:

 .. list-table::
     :header-rows: 1